RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/data/tables/README.md

 Monthly quality-control and data-completeness table.

-It records temporal-support and QC information used to evaluate the reliability and availability of monthly Sentinel-5P products before their use in subsequent analyses.
+It records temporal-support and QC information used to evaluate the reliability and availability of the monthly Sentinel-5P products before their use in subsequent analyses.

 ---